Kai Sotto: B.League (2023–present)

-On June 21, 2024, Sotto was signed by the newly-promoted Koshigaya Alphas.
-On October 12, he recorded his first double-double for the Alphas—18 points and a then-career-high 15 rebounds in a 65–87 loss to the Ryukyu Golden Kings.
-On October 26, he played a career-high 40 minutes and set a new career-high 18 rebounds in a double-overtime loss to the Sendai 89ers (87–78).
+On June 21, 2024, Sotto was signed by the newly promoted Koshigaya Alphas.
+On October 12, he recorded his first double-double for the Alphas—18 points and a then career-high 15 rebounds in a 65–87 loss to the Ryukyu Golden Kings.
+On October 26, he played a career-high 40 minutes and set a then career-high 18 rebounds in a double-overtime loss to the Sendai 89ers (87–78).
 He suffered a sprained left ankle in Koshigaya's 80–67 win over Nagasaki Velca on November 6 which ended the Alphas' six-game losing streak.
 He returned for the next game on November 9, in which they defeated his former team, the Yokohama B-Corsairs 80–72.
 However, Sotto was put under concussion protocols after receiving an inadvertent blow to the head from Yokohama's Damien Inglis.
-On December 8, he tied his career-best 18 rebounds in a 100–74 win over the Kawasaki Brave Thunders.
-On January 5, 2025, Sotto tore his left anterior cruciate ligament (ACL) in a 79–77 loss to the SeaHorses Mikawa and will be sidelined for at least six months as a result.
+On January 5, 2025, Sotto tore his left anterior cruciate ligament (ACL) in a 79–77 loss to the SeaHorses Mikawa.
+As a result, he was expected to be sidelined for at least six months.

+After a year-long absence, Sotto returned on January 24, 2026, during the Alphas' 83–81 win over the Robots.
+However, logging only 10 minutes, he landed awkwardly after an attempted block and suffered a right ankle injury.
+On February 1 against Levanga Hokkaido, he reached the milestone of 1,000 career points in the B.League.
+Sotto then set a new career-high of 19 rebounds in their 96–93 double overtime loss to his former team Yokohama on March 29.
+Sotto entered the B-League's free agency on May 12, 2026.

+After the expiry of his contract with the Koshigaya Alphas, Sotto is reportedly trying to return to the United States.

+He attempted to play for the Texas A&M Aggies in the NCAA Division I. However in September 2026, it was reportedly ruled that his college eligibility would not be stated since he has already played professional basketball in line with newly instated regulations.

+On September 24, 2026, Sotto signed with Altiri Chiba following an injury from naturalized Japanese player Luke Evans.